vivekvag/Gallery-View/README.md

-# CSS-Flexbox
+# Gallery View

-### I have just create CSS-Flexbox property with some sort of transitions to create gallery-view page.
+### I have just create how CSS property can be used to design the gallery of any product page with some sort of transitions to create gallery-view page.

 ### This is almost a responsive deisgn, if you have some sort idea you can help me with this reposito